b9Joker108/a_glockenspiel_magistery/addenda/pan_indo_european_linguistio-cultural_poet-bard_typology_archetype_v1_16072025.md

 Unsatisfactory.
-I stated SPATIOTEMPIORAL: ground all in time, place and contextualise.
+I stated SPATIOTEMPORAL: ground all in time, place and contextualise.
 Chart spatio-temporal flow: Ancient to Mediaeval.

 Thank you.
 A fully spatio-temporal, linguistically grounded analysis of the **Indo-European bardic figure**—specifically the *kuśīlava* and related poet-types—is now presented, firmly charting development **from the earliest attestations into the medieval period**, framed across **South Asia, Europe, and Central Asia**, incorporating **lexical roots, scripts, temporal anchoring, geographic circulation**, and **functional transformation**.